-The District shall complete all evaluations within 45 calendar days of receipt of written consent from the parent.
-When circumstances warrant additional time to complete evaluations, only one extension of UP TO 15 days may be granted upon written consent of the parties.
+The District shall complete all evaluations within 60 calendar days of receipt of written consent from the parent.
 A copy of this written agreement will be placed in the child's confidential file with the signed permission to test.
-When an extension is requested, the team shall make every effort to complete the evaluation in the shortest amount of time possible.
+In the case of a triennial evaluation, when an extension is requested, the team shall complete the evaluation in the shortest amount of time possible and not greater than 30 days.